- Housing and Residence Life Home

 There are many services and programs available on campus to help transfer and relocate students make their transition to the Athens campus.
 Residential students should direct questions or concerns to the Resident Assistant (RA) within their residence hall.
 RAs can assist with connecting students with campus resources and with other students.

-Additionally, Residential Housing has 25 in-hall professional staff members (Residential Coordinators and Resident Directors) who work with all residents to establish a positive living environment and develop a strong community.
+Additionally, Housing and Residence Life has 25 in-hall professional staff members (Resident Directors and Graduate Resident Directors) who work with all residents to establish a positive living environment and develop a strong community.
 Please see our staff directory for more information on our in-hall staff.

 If you will be living off-campus, please direct your questions or concerns to the Community Assistant (CA) who lives in your neighborhood.
 You can find the CA for your neighborhood here.